alpop/Arduino-UNO-R3-based-LC-meter/README.md

    Author Alexander Popov, 2018 alexander.popov9@mail.ru
    Licensed under GPL v3.

-   This sketch is a compilation from various free sources one can find on the Internet along with original code.
+   This sketch is a compilation from various free sources one can find on the Internet and the original code.
    Thanks to all original authors and  contributors.

    This sketch was tested with Arduino UNO R3.